CDC Failover support v5.7.0

 Limitations

-• CDC Failover support is a global option and cannot be set on a per-slot basis.
-It is possible though, because changing the enabled status of CDC Failover does not affect previously provisioned slots, to enable it (set to global), create a replicated slot, then disable it (set to local), to create a singular replicated slot.
+• CDC Failover support is a global option and can't be set on a per-slot basis.
+Because changing the enabled status of CDC Failover doesn't affect previously provisioned slots, it's possible to enable it (set to global), create a replicated slot, then disable it (set to local) to create a singular replicated slot.

-• CDC Failover support is not supported on temporary slots.
+• CDC Failover support isn't supported on temporary slots.

-• CDC Failover support is not supported on slots created with the failover option set to false.
+• CDC Failover support isn't supported on slots created with the failover option set to false.

 • CDC Failover support works with EDB Postgres Advanced Server and EDB Postgres Extended Server only.
-It is not supported on community Postgres installations.
+It isn't supported on community Postgres installations.

-• Existing slots are not automatically converted into failover slots when the option is enabled.
+• Existing slots aren't converted into failover slots when the option is enabled.

-• While Postgres’s built-in functions such as pg_logical_slot_get_changes() can be used they won’t ensure that the slot is not being decoded anywhere else and can’t update replication progress accurately across the cluster.
-Therefore it’s recommended not to rely on the function to receive decoded changes.
+• While Postgres’s built-in functions such as pg_logical_slot_get_changes() can be used, they won’t ensure that the slot isn't being decoded anywhere else and can’t update replication progress accurately across the cluster.
+Therefore, we recommend that you don't rely on the function to receive decoded changes.